kabilkforge06/-AI-ML-track-of-Shaastra-Techathon-2024/README.md

 Even though this was not a final product submission, I gained valuable experience working with computer vision tools and frameworks.
 I also collaborated with mentors and peers to understand practical use cases of AI.

 ---
+🏆 About the Hackathon
+Event: Shaastra Techathon 2024

+Track: AI/ML Challenge

+Organized by: IIT Madras

+Duration: 36 hours

+Mode: Online/Hybrid

+🙌 Acknowledgements
+Thanks to the Shaastra Techathon 2024 team for hosting an engaging challenge.

+Grateful to mentors and volunteers for insights and support.

 ## 🧪 Project Experiments (Prototype Code)